-You get a really big pool and a children’s splash park at this family favourite.
+You get a really big pool and a children’s splash park at the family-favourite Aparthotel Playa Mar.

 You’re a 20-minute coastal stroll from Puerto Pollensa’s centre, as well as its main beach.
 Along the way, there are sandy coves and littler beaches to explore.

 Based On 1156 reviews

 - Thomson Kids’ Clubs

 - Thomson crèches

 Bed and Breakfast